Avaiga/taipy-doc/docs/knowledge_base/tutorials/chatbot/index.md

 </p>

-Here we will use OpenAI's API with [GPT-3](https://openai.com/blog/gpt-3-apps).
+We will use OpenAI's API with [GPT-3](https://openai.com/blog/gpt-3-apps).
 This tutorial can easily be adapted to other LLMs.